 - 4. Press Enter.
 The CLI generates and displays the encrypted form of the typed value. - 5.
 Go to the "config.txt" file and replace the chosen value with the encrypted one by typing or copying the encrypted value from the CLI. - 6.
 Add the text "encrypted:" to the beginning of the encrypted setting. - 7.
-Repeat steps 3 to 6 for additional settings you intend to encrypt. - 8.
+Repeat steps for additional settings you intend to encrypt. - 8.
 Save the changes made to the "config.txt" file.
-Now you can use this file to configure any PX-Series PDU running version 3.2.20 or later.
-See Configuration or Firmware Upgrade with a USB Drive (on page).
+Now you can use this file to configure other devices.

-Illustration:
+► Illustration: